Trade guide

 • Measure accurately and create detailed plans

-• Prepare subfloors by cleaning, leveling, and repairing
+• Prepare subfloors by cleaning, levelling, and repairing

 • Install carpet grippers, underlay, and transition strips